drewthepooh/pipeline_helpers/README.md

 ## Initialization

     import dpipe
+    dpipe.initLogger('/desired/path/to/logfile')

-This will automatically initialize the log, which will go to both the console and a file called log.log.
-By default the log file will be placed in the current directory.
-If you want to specify a different directory add the line:
+Import the module and initialize the log, which will go to both the console and a file called dpipe.log.
+IMPORTANT: you must call initLogger before using any other dpipe function, as they depend on it.

-    log_file_path = '/desired/path/'

-Before the import statement.
 If you want to use the logger in your own code, simply import the logging module and get the logger instance:

     import logging
-    log = logging.getLogger('')
+    log = logging.getLogger('dpipe')
-    log.info('Some info message')  # Will go to console and file log.debug('Some debug message')  # Will go to file but not console.
+    log.info('Some info message')  # Will go to console and file log.debug('Some debug message')  # Will go to dpipe.log but not console.

 ## logwrap